395t/review-assignments/_summaries/ShiviAgarwal_Adadelta.md

 •ADADELTA is a learning rate used in gradent decent algorithm.

-•It outperformed all other learning rates across multiple classification tasks.
+•It outperformed all other learning rates across multiple classification tasks because it uses fixed window size (w).

-•ADADELTA is a robust learning rate method that can be applied in a variety of situations.
+•Due to the window size the laering rate decays at slower rate but the learning doesn't stop.

 ```python